 May 23, 2010: Minneapolis, Minnesota

-Minnesota, Land of 10,000 Lakes, and one of the finest ballparks in Major League Baseball.
-Target Field made its’ debut in 2010 and ushered in a return to open air baseball for the Minnesota Twins.
-The Twins previous home, the Hubert H. Humphrey Metrodome, was a multipurpose indoor stadium with a sterile feel.
-Despite being low on the ballpark rankings the Metrodome’s Teflon roof and rabid fan base provided the Twins a home field advantage throughout their 1987 and 1991 World Series runs, winning all eight home games.
-During my visit to the Metrodome in 2005 I was surprised by the amount of fans I spoke to who wanted the Twins to move to an open air ballpark; one that did not include a retractable roof.
+Minnesota, Land of 10,000 Lakes and one of the finest ballparks in Major League Baseball.
+Target Field made its debut in 2010 and ushered in a return to open-air baseball for the Minnesota Twins.
+The Twins’ previous home, the Hubert H. Humphrey Metrodome, was a multipurpose indoor stadium with a sterile feel.
+Despite being low on the ballpark rankings, the Metrodome’s Teflon roof and rabid fan base provided the Twins a home field advantage throughout their 1987 and 1991 World Series runs, winning all eight home games.
+During my visit to the Metrodome in 2005, I was surprised by the amount of fans I spoke to who wanted the Twins to move to an open-air ballpark, one that did not include a retractable roof.
 That’s Minnesota tough.
 Target Field is built on an 8-acre plot of land nestled into the Minneapolis Warehouse District; the footprint is MLB’s smallest.
 Engineers utilized ramps and overpasses throughout the footprint to maximize space.
 Like most new ballparks, capacity decreased from 46,564 at the Metrodome to 38,885; however, Target Field adds modern amenities like a Party Deck and fire pit that attracts only the most ardent baseball fans.
 Target Field does a wonderful job honoring Twins history throughout the ballpark and the adjacent Target Plaza.
 The Tradition Wall includes poster-sized baseball cards of former Twins, while statues of Kirby Puckett, Rod Carew, Tony Oliva, Kent Hrbek, Tom Kelly, and Harmon Killebrew honor the Twins’ most memorable players and manager.